wp-plugins/wp-cycle-text-announcement/readme.txt

 Drag and drop the widget:

-Go to widget page under Appearance menu, Drag and drop Wp cycle text widget into your side bar.
+Go to widget page under Appearance menu, Drag and drop Wp cycle text widget into your sidebar.

 Add directly in the theme:

-Paste this PHP code <?php wpcytxt('setting1'); ?> in your theme where you want the announcement to appear.
+Paste this PHP code `<?php wpcytxt('setting1'); ?>` in your theme where you want the announcement to appear.

 Short code for posts and pages: